hitman-codehq/RADRunner/README.md

 ### EXECUTE/K \<filename\>

-Executes a file on the remote server.
+Executes a command on the remote server.
 Both the EXECUTE keyword and the filename must be specified.
 If the filename contains no path or a relative path then it is executed from the server's current directory.
 If it contains a path then it will be executed from that path, and the path can be absolute or relative.
 Executables and script files can be executed.